 God’s Global Purpose

 God is worthy to be worshiped by all peoples in all of the world.
-God is worthy of all glory.
-By glory, I mean that
+God is lavishly good all of the time.
+He is the